How to fill a hot water bottle

 When tightening the stopper make sure it is on correctly, finger tight should be adequate, overtightening can cause the seal to crack and leak.
 Keep one hand on the neck and hold the hot water bottle in an upright position to undo the stopper.
 Never twist the body below the neck when tightening the stopper as the twisting motion adds pressure on the neck joints, if twisted continually it will split as the joints are designed for inner strength and not against twisting motion.
 If the hot water bottle stopper is loose replace with new, always replace like for like.

 Use the hot water bottle to warm up the bed or area and remove before the person gets in.
 This helps to avoid any accidental burns to vulnerable people or children.

-Don't sit on a hot water bottle
+Can I lie or sit on a hot water bottle?

-Don't use a hot water bottle with an electric blanket
+Can I use a hot water bottle with an electric blanket

 If using an electric blanket never use a hot water bottle at the same time.
 Use one or the other but never the two together.
 Mixing water with electricity is risky and not worth taking a chance.
-Overheating can also cause problems if using both, a good quality hot water bottle will give plenty of heat.
+Overheating can also cause problems if using both, a good quality hot water bottle will give out plenty of heat.